top of page

 • Sending food, clothing and materials in aid of earthquake victims in Pakistan

-If you want to get in touch with Ven Datuk K Sri Dhammaratana, you can contact us at info@ti-ratana.org.
-Please note that Chief Reverend does not personally maintain this mailbox.
-We will convey your message to him.
+If you would like to get in touch with Ven.
+Datuk Dr. K Sri Dhammaratana, you can contact us at info@ti-ratana.orgPlease note that Chief Reverend does not personally maintain this mailbox, and his official organisation email address is purely for internal use.
+Our volunteers and committees will convey your message to him.
+He is generally open to direct communication following initial contact, preferably in person, but also via WhatsApp or phone call to his personal number if a physical meeting can't be arranged.

 bottom of page